kaputejaswini1504-ctrl/Infosys_Springboard_Virtual_Internship-7.0_Batch-1_Team-A/README.md

 8. Insights & Report Generation

 Generated business insights and prepared the final internship report and presentation.
 📌 Key Insights
 The Power BI dashboards provide insights into:

 Overall supply chain performance.
 Sales and profit analysis.
 Product pricing and category performance.
 Customer behavior and geographic distribution.
 Delivery status and shipping efficiency.
 Regional and market performance.
 Order quantity, discount trends, and profitability.
 These insights help identify operational challenges and improve business performance through data-driven decisions.

-📊 Dashboards Included

-Supply Chain Performance Dashboard

-Product Performance & Pricing Dashboard

-Customer & Geographic Analysis Dashboard

-Delivery & Shipping Performance Dashboard

-Regional & Market Performance Dashboard

-Order & Discount Performance Dashboard

-Profitability & Order Insights Dashboard

 🌟 Project Outcomes
 The project demonstrates how Business Intelligence can improve supply chain operations by:

 Providing better visibility into business performance.
 Monitoring important KPIs in real time.
 Identifying delivery delays and logistics challenges.
 Understanding customer purchasing behavior.
 Comparing regional market performance.
 Supporting inventory planning and pricing strategies.
 Enabling faster and more informed decision-making.
 👥 Team Learnings & Outcomes
 Through this internship project, the team gained practical experience in both technical and professional skills.

 🔧 Technical Skills
 Microsoft Power BI Dashboard Development.
 Power Query Data Preprocessing.
 DAX Measures and KPI Creation.
 Data Visualization and Business Intelligence.
 GitHub and GitLab Repository Management.
 💡 Soft Skills
 Problem Solving and Analytical Thinking.
 Team Collaboration.
 Communication and Presentation Skills.
 Project Planning and Time Management.
 Data-Driven Decision Making.
+The project provided practical exposure to applying academic knowledge to a real-world, industry-oriented supply chain problem.

 🚀 Future Enhancements
+The project can be further enhanced by:

 Integrate real-time supply chain data.
 Add predictive analytics for demand forecasting.
 Develop supplier performance dashboards.
 Implement inventory optimization models.
 Publish dashboards through Power BI Service.
 Automate business reporting and alerts.
 🏁 Conclusion
 The Supply Chain Visibility System with Optimization Analytics project successfully transformed raw supply chain data into a complete Business Intelligence reporting solution using Microsoft Power BI.
 Seven interactive dashboards provide meaningful insights into sales, customers, products, delivery performance, regional markets, discounts, and profitability.

 The project highlights how Power BI dashboards improve operational transparency, support business communication, and enable informed data-driven decisions in supply chain management.

 💬 Contributors
 Kapu Tejaswini

-The individual presentations of all team members are available in the Team_Members_PPT/ folder.
+The individual contributions and presentation materials of the team members are available in the Team_Members_PPT/ folder.

 📅 Internship Details

-Program: Infosys Springboard Virtual Internship 7.0

-Project: Supply Chain Visibility System with Optimization Analytics
+Program: Infosys Springboard Virtual Internship 7.0 Project: Supply Chain Visibility & Optimization Domain: Data Analytics & Data Visualization Year: 2026

-Domain: Data Visualization & Business Intelligence

-Year: 2026

 📌 Notes
 This project was developed as part of the Infosys Springboard Virtual Internship 7.0.

-The dataset and dashboard are intended for educational and internship demonstration purposes.
+The dataset and project resources are intended for educational and demonstration purposes.
+The project demonstrates an internship-based, industry-oriented application of data analytics and Business Intelligence.

-The repository contains the Power BI dashboard, dataset, report, presentations, and supporting project resources.
+The repository contains the project dashboard, dataset, reports, presentations, and supporting resources.
 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.